Running Tests

 -w | --watch <path>

-The Tester doesn't end after tests are completed but it keeps running and watching PHP files in given directory.
-When changed, it runs the tests again.
-Parameter can be used multiple times if we want to monitor multiple directories.
+After completing the tests, Tester does not exit but continues to run and watch PHP files in the specified directory.
+When a file changes, it runs the tests again.
+This parameter can be used multiple times if you want to watch multiple directories.

 tester --watch src tests